 In the summer of 2020, the Impact Investing Committee approved two social impact investments specifically supporting local business relief and recovery from the COVID pandemic.
 The Foundation makes social impact investments in the form of repayable loans that support grant-making programs in New Mexico.
+Eight loans were outstanding for \$2,133,458 at December 31, 2024.
 Eight loans were outstanding for \$2,171,149 at December 31, 2023.
-Seven loans were outstanding for \$1,947,202 at December 31, 2022.
-The interest rates range from 2% to 3%, with interest only payments and principal payments optional until the maturity dates of the loans.
-The principal amounts are scheduled to be paid in full to the Foundation by the maturity dates of December 2024, July 2025, September 2025, October 2025, July 2026, January 2029, August 2029 and July 2033.
-The Foundation records a reserve for potentially uncollected loans based on the risk assessment made by Foundation staff and the Impact Investment Committee.
-No loss reserve has been recorded as of December 31, 2023 and 2022.
+The interest rates range from 2% to 3%, with interest-only payments and principal payments optional until the maturity dates of the loans.
+The principal amounts are scheduled to be paid in full to the Foundation by the maturity dates of December 2024, July 2025, September 2025, October 2025, July 2026, January 2029, August 2029, and July 2033.
+The Foundation records a reserve for potentially uncollected loans based on the risk assessment made by the Foundation staff and the Impact Investment Committee.
+No loss reserve has been recorded as of December 31, 2024 and 2023.
 Any costs of making loans are expensed as incurred.